plugo/stevesyardcare/README.md

 # stevesyardcare
-In business since 1980 providing lawn care for the Omaha area.
+In the lawn care business since 1980 serving the Omaha Nebraska area.